 Linux users: If you are seeing an unsupported error in the player on Ubuntu (and some other Linux operating systems), try installing these packages: Chromium-codecs-ffmpeg-extra (for Chromium), or streamer0.10-plugins-good and Streamer0.10-ffmpeg (for Firefox)

-If you continue to see the unsupported error in the player on Linux, please contact your OS community for assistance with installing the necessary packages for h.264/ HTML5 playback.
+If you continue to see the unsupported error in the player on Linux (for every video), please contact your OS community for assistance with installing the necessary packages for h.264/ HTML5 playback.

 “Stream limit: Too many streams are open at once. ”

 Some Vimeo On Demand titles can only be viewed on one device at a time.
 There are also limits on how many different titles can be streamed concurrently on different devices.